 March 2020: NJ pitches a bill that categorizes esports as a skill-based game.
 The assemblymembers made Bill A637 to revise current sports betting permits to expand esports betting entirely.

 August 1, 2020: Bill A637 was passed unanimously with everyone in the New Jersey Assembly, agreeing that esports should be included in existing sports betting rules.
 The assemblymembers sent the bill to the Senate for final voting.

 As of now, the bill is awaiting a final vote from the Senate, but confidence is high that it will pass.
 Thanks to Bill A637, gambling operators in NJ have permission to add esports to their sports betting menus.

-NJ’s esports betting market may still be young, but it is way ahead of most states.
-Other states are pushing for legalization, having noticed NJ’s progression.
+NJ esports betting markets may still be young, but they’re way ahead of most states.
+Other states have pushed for legalization, following the success of esports betting in New Jersey.